Mark F. Pomerantz

 Mark Floyd Pomerantz (born May 3, 1951) is an American attorney.
-He is a member of the New York law firm Paul, Weiss, Rifkind, Wharton & Garrison, generally referred to as Paul, Weiss.
+He is a member of the New York law firm Paul, Weiss, Rifkind, Wharton & Garrison.
 In February 2021, he left that firm to assist with the Manhattan District Attorney's investigation into the finances of former president Donald Trump until his resignation from the case in February 2022.

+Pomerantz was subsequently targeted by the second Donald Trump administration as part of a larger retaliatory campaign by Trump against law firms and lawyers that he perceived as political opponents.

 Early life and education

 Pomerantz was born in Brooklyn, and received a B.A. from Harvard College in 1972 and a J.D. from the University of Michigan Law School in 1975.
 He served as editor in chief of the Michigan Law Review and was elected to the Order of the Coif.
 He served as law clerk to Justice Potter Stewart of the U.S. Supreme Court and Judge Edward Weinfeld of the U.S. District Court for the Southern District of New York.

 Career

 Career as prosecutor and defense attorney

 He served as a federal prosecutor in the United States Attorney's Office for the Southern District of New York, eventually leading the appellate unit; he departed in 1982 for private practice.
 He defended numerous cases involving organized crime; his law partner later estimated that they handled about 25 cases related to organized crime.
 In one notable case regarding mobster Anthony Indelicato, Pomerantz argued on appeal to the U.S. Court of Appeals for the Second Circuit in 1989 that Indelicato had been involved with a single criminal episode—the simultaneous murder of Carmine Galante and two others in an attack in a Brooklyn restaurant— and thus could not be convicted of a "pattern of racketeering" as required for conviction under the Racketeer Influenced and Corrupt Organizations Act (RICO).
 The case was reheard en banc (i.e., by all twelve active judges on the appeals court), a rare step, leading to a decision clarifying the meaning of the RICO law.